-The virus-sensitive properties particularly electrochemical and biochemical features for the production of next-generation viral biosensors have been utilized for detecting various pathogens. ^{98,99} In this technique, the specific antibody of each virus is placed on the probe in contact with a QD, and the virus-related antigen can be detected by various detectors such as spectroscopy and the like if it is attached to the antibody on the fluorescent prop.^{25,100} The production of strong and detectable light with an extremely small amount of QDs is the main advantage of using QDs in the preparation of virus detector props over fluorescent proteins, representing the extensively high sensitivity of QDs in detecting viruses.101 The COVID-19 pandemic has killed approximately 6 million people by March 2022 around the world.102 The development of new and highly sensitive and cost-effective techniques in the field of SARS-CoV-2 virus detection is one of the main steps, along with extensive and comprehensive vaccination in the field of pandemic control.
-In the use of the QD props for SARS-CoV-2 detection, props are based on the detection of antibodies and antigens.
-In this regard, Li et al. developed a kit based on the lateral flow assay technique that detects antibodies to the virus with high specificity.103 One of the key benefits of using QDs is the lack of a need for initial pretreatment for the real-time polymerase chain reaction, minimizing the risk of aerosols and thus laboratory personnel (Figure 5).104
+The virus-sensitive properties particularly electrochemical and biochemical features for the production of nextgeneration viral biosensors have been utilized for detecting various pathogens.^{98,99} In this technique, the specific antibody of each virus is placed on the probe in contact with a QD, and the virus-related antigen can be detected by various detectors such as spectroscopy and the like if it is attached to the antibody on the fluorescent prop.^{25,100}

+The production of strong and detectable light with an extremely small amount of QDs is the main advantage of using QDs in the preparation of virus detector props over fluorescent proteins, representing the extensively high sensitivity of QDs in detecting viruses.101 The COVID-19 pandemic has killed approximately 6 million people by March 2022 around the world.102 The development of new and highly sensitive and cost-effective techniques in the field of SARS-CoV-2 virus detection is one of the main steps, along with extensive and comprehensive vaccination in the field of pandemic control.
+In the use of the QD props for SARS-CoV-2 detection, props are based on the detection of antibodies, antigens, and RNA/DNA (Table 2).
+In this regard, Li et al. developed a kit based on the lateral flow assay technique that detects antibodies to the virus with high specificity.103 One of the key benefits of using QDs is the lack of a need for initial pretreatment for